 Baltimore Multifamily Market Overview

-As 2025 comes to a close, the Baltimore MSA multifamily market has benefited from a more balanced supply environment, steady renter demand, and a capital markets landscape that, while challenging, showed signs of improvement late in the year.
-Compared to many major U.S. metros, Baltimore avoided occupancy and rent losses tied to oversupply and aggressive development cycles, positioning the market on a relatively stable footing heading into 2026.
+As 2025 comes to a close, the Baltimore multifamily market has benefited from a more balanced supply environment, steady renter demand, and a capital markets landscape that, while challenging, showed signs of improvement late in the year.
+Compared to many major U.S. metros, Baltimore’s rental market avoided the occupancy declines and rent losses tied to oversupply and aggressive development cycles seen elsewhere.
+As a result, the region enters 2026 with relatively stable fundamentals and a more measured development pipeline than many competing apartment markets.

-2. Fundamentals Improved as Supply and Demand Rebalanced
+2. Market Fundamentals Improved as Supply and Demand Rebalanced

 3. Rent Growth Moderated but Remained Positive